apmcollab/SCC-SymFun20/README.md

 The SCC::SymFunUtility class provides member functions that differentiate SCC::SymFun instances symbolically and return the result as a SCC:SymFun instance.

-In addition to the samples contained within this repository, the documentation contains code snippets that demonstrates usage of the SCC::SymFun and SCC::SymFunUtility classes.
+In addition to the samples contained within this repository, the documentation contains code snippets that demonstrate usage of the SCC::SymFun and SCC::SymFunUtility classes.

 **Note:** The SCC::SymFun and SCC::SymFunUtility in this repository are not backwards compatable with prior versions of the SymFun classes.
 The header files for the new versions are distinguished by the prefix SCC_ and all source code is contained within these new header files to facilitate usage.